relloyd/tubetimeout/README.md

 http://tubetimeout.local

-Usage instructions can be found at https://www.tubetimeout.com/blog
+More detailed instructions on how to use the UI can be found at https://www.tubetimeout.com/post/how-to-set-up-tubetimeout

-Good luck and all PRs are welcome.

-Best wishes,
+I'd welcome any PRs and suggestions you may have.
+Good luck and best wishes,

-Richard
+- Richard